Updated: March 11, 2022 by Jennifer Munsell

-Having the ability to determine what eggs may have been laid in your back garden or along your favorite hiking path can be vital to your health as well as the preservation of the eggs themselves!.
+Being able to determine what eggs may have been laid in your back garden or along your favorite hiking path is important for the preservation of the eggs, and can even be life-saving knowledge!

-The Main Differences Between Snake Eggs vs Turtle Eggs
+Differences Between Snake Eggs vs Turtle Eggs (5 Point Checklist)

 The main differences between snake eggs vs turtle eggs are:

-- Snake eggs are whitish or off-white in color, whereas turtle eggs are cream colored.
+- Snake eggs are usually white or off-white

 How Do Snake Eggs Look?

-Snake eggs are generally oblong and whitish or off-white in color.
+The color of snake eggs is usually whitish or off-white in color.
 They almost look like an overgrown, slightly dirty Tic-Tac!
-They do not have any natural patterns on them, and they do not come in different colors like some bird eggs.
+They do not have any natural patterns on them, and they do not come in different colors like some chicken eggs.

 If you find a snake egg that has green, blue, or black markings on it, then it is most likely that the embryo has died and the egg is rotting.